gtoonstra/etl-with-airflow/_sources/ingestfile.txt

 develop an operator that dumps a file to a predictable location.
 The **PredictableLocationToFinalLocationOperator** is the operator that consumes from this location and processes the file to its final location.

-Assuming that you still have the etl-with-airflow project cloned somewhere, I left a simple bash script to create some empty files in a particular sample structure so that you can see how this is supposed to work in general.
+Assuming that you still have the etl-with-airflow project cloned somewhere (see `Documentation Github Project <https://github.com/gtoonstra/etl-with-airflow/>`_), I left a simple bash script to create some empty files in a particular sample structure so that you can see how this is supposed to work in general.
 Here's how to do that:

 .. code-block:: bash

+    $ cd examples
     $ cd file-ingest
     $ ./create_files.sh
     $ cp -R * $AIRFLOW_HOME/dags